-Phasmids are an amazing group of insects from the Phasmatodea order.
+Phasmids are a group of insects from the Phasmatodea order.
 They are commonly known as stick and leaf insects.
-They have incredible camouflage and can be found living on most Australian native plants including trees, shrubs and grasses.
+They are very well-camouflaged and can be found living on most Australian native plants including trees, shrubs and grasses.

 Male phasmids are usually smaller than females.
 They have longer antennae, large wings and can fly.
-In comparison, females are larger, heavier, have smaller wings and cannot fly.
+In comparison, females are larger, heavier, have tiny wings and cannot fly.

-Phasmids are herbivores.
-This means they eat plants.
+Phasmids are herbivores which means they eat plants.
 Most phasmids eat leaves from a variety of plants such as eucalyptus and lilly pilly trees.
 Some phasmids are very fussy and will only eat one type of plant.

 Female phasmids can produce eggs without a male.
 This form of reproduction is known as parthenogenesis and results in all the eggs hatching into females.